rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 * Background with configurable designs
     * single { rrggbb } colour
     * alternative { rrggbb } colour for some designs
-    * selectable solid, checkerboard, rainbow or static
+    * selectable solid, checkerboard, rainbow or rolling static
     * fader level

 #### Memory Map for the BACKGROUND Layer